Uncovering the Folding Landscape of RNA Secondary Structure with Deep Graph Embeddings: Methods

 Next, we map an input graph to a Euclidean feature space given by the scattering features of these dirac signals over the graph.
 For each dirac signal $d_i$, we take the zeroth, first and second order scattering and concatenate them across orders.
 Then, we concatenate the scattering coefficients of all the dirac signals over the graph to obtain its entire scattering feature vector.
 Formally, let $\Pi$ denote the concatenation operator, then this feature vector is given by $S(G) = \Pi_{i=1}^n \Pi_{m=0}^2 S^{(G)}_m d_i$ is constructed using graph wavelets from a lazy random walk over the graph $G$, where the superscript indicates the scattering operation.

 The scattering representation provided by $S(G)$ encodes the graph geometry in a Euclidean feature space that is high dimensional and often highly redundant.
 Indeed, as shown in \cite{pmlr-v97-gao19e}, it is often possible to reduce significantly the dimensionality of scattering representations while still maintaining the relations between graphs encoded by them.
 Therefore, the next step in our embedding construction is to apply an autoencoder to the scattering features in $S(G)$.
 Formally, we train an encoder $E(\cdot)$ and decoder $D(\cdot)$ such that $\hat{S}(G) = D(E(G))$ will approximately reconstruct $S(G)$ via a MSE penalty $\|S(G) - \hat{S}(G)\|^2$.
 However, as mentioned in Sec.~\ref{sec:setup}, in addition to the unsupervised information captured and provided by $S(G)$, we also aim for our embedding to follow physical properties of the biomolecules represented by the graphs.
 These are encoded by meta properties available at the graph level, denoted here by $m(G)$.
 Therefore, in addition to the reconstruction penalty, we also introduce a supervised penalty in the loss for predicting $m(G)$ via an auxiliary network $H(\cdot)$ operating on the latent embedding.
-Formally, this penalty is added to the autoencoder loss via a term $\|m(G) - H(E(S(G)))\|^2$.
+Formally, this penalty is added to the autoencoder loss via a term $\|m(G) - H(E(S(G)))\|^2$

 Finally, since we aim for our embedding to be approximately invertible, we must also construct a transform that maps embedded representations into viable graphs.
 We recall that our data consists of graphs that all share the same nodes, and therefore this construction is only required to infer an adjacency matrix from embedded coordinates.
 The autoencoder trained in the previous step naturally provides a decoder that (approximately) inverts the latent representation into geometric scattering features.
-Furthermore, to ensure stability of this inversion to perturbation of embedded coordinates, as well as enable (re)sampling from the embedding for generative purposes, we add VAE loss terms to our autoencoder, injecting noise to its latent layer and regularizing its distribution over the data to resemble normal distribution via KL divergence.
-We refer the reader to \cite{kingma2013auto} for further details and derivation of such terms in VAEs.
+Furthermore, to ensure stability of this inversion to perturbation of embedded coordinates, as well as enable (re)sampling from the embedding for generative purposes, we add a VAE loss term to our autoencoder, injecting noise to its latent layer and regularizing its data distribution to resemble normal distribution via KL divergence as in \cite{kingma2013auto}.